Health Risk Assessment

 including Air Dispersion Modeling

-An HRA is prepared to estimate the public health impacts of TAC emissions within the vicinity of a proposed project for both short-term construction and long-term operation.
-In particular, an HRA evaluates the potential for impacts to sensitive receptors which include residences, schools, daycare centers, hospitals, nursing homes, and assisted living facilities.
-In some air districts, emissions of the criteria pollutant PM2.5 (fine particulate matter) is also required to be assessed.
+An HRA estimates the public health impacts of TAC emissions within the vicinity of a proposed project for both short-term construction and long-term operation.
+In particular, an HRA evaluates the potential for impacts to sensitive receptors, which include residences, schools, daycare centers, hospitals, nursing homes, and assisted living facilities.
+In some air districts, emissions of fine particulate matter (PM2.5), a criteria pollutant, must also be assessed.
 At a minimum, cancer and non-cancer (e.g., respiratory impairment) acute (short-term) and chronic (long-term) impacts to the nearest residents and neighboring workers are assessed.
-However, the level of health risk modeling – screening or refined – can vary depending on the TACs being emitted, mass emission rates, and distances to the nearest receptors.
+However, the level of health risk modeling – screening or refined – can vary depending on the TACs being emitted, mass emission rates, and distance to the nearest receptors.

-In 2015, OEHHA published its new Air Toxics Hot Spots Program Guidance Manual for Preparation of Health Risk Assessments.
-Yorke Engineering, LLC (Yorke) has implemented the methodology and toxicity values contained in this document – including recent updates – in its CEQA risk assessment procedures for both short-term construction and long-term project operations.
+In 2015, the OEHHA published its new Air Toxics Hot Spots Program Guidance Manual for Preparation of Health Risk Assessments.
+Yorke Engineering, LLC has implemented the methodologies and toxicity values contained in this document, including subsequent updates, in our CEQA risk assessment procedures for both short-term construction and long-term project operations.
 Typically, conservative assumptions are applied in the quantification of emissions, pollutant dispersion, hazard identification, exposure duration, and toxicity assessment.

-Consistent with the new guidance from OEHHA, Yorke performs HRAs using the Hotspots Analysis and Reporting Program (HARP), version 2.
-HARP2 is distributed by the California Air Resources Board (ARB) and is intended to facilitate the exposure duration and toxicity assessment elements of HRAs in a consistent manner.
-As input data, HARP2 utilizes ground-level concentrations of TACs predicted by the Environmental Protection Agency (EPA) dispersion models AERSCREEN or AERMOD expressed in units of micrograms per cubic meter at the nearest residential receptor, the nearest workplace receptor, and identified sensitive receptors.
+Consistent with the new guidance from the OEHHA, Yorke performs HRAs using the Hotspots Analysis and Reporting Program, version 2, (HARP2).
+HARP2 is distributed by the California Air Resources Board (CARB) and is intended to facilitate the exposure duration and toxicity assessment elements of HRAs in a consistent manner.
+As input data, HARP2 utilizes ground-level concentrations of TACs predicted by the U.S. Environmental Protection Agency (EPA) dispersion models AERSCREEN or AERMOD, expressed in units of micrograms per cubic meter, at the nearest residential receptor, the nearest workplace receptor, and all identified sensitive receptors.
 In turn, HARP2 calculates the maximum individual cancer risk (MICR), chronic hazard index (HIC), and acute hazard index (HIA) for these locations.
-More information on TAC emissions calculations and air dispersion modeling can be found on this website at Emissions Calculations, Air Quality Impact Analyses, and Odor Analysis.
+Yorke also performs TAC emissions calculations, Air Quality Impact Analyses, and odor analysis for CEQA.

-For some projects, it may be necessary to conduct a mobile source HRA in accordance with air district procedures.
+For some projects, it may be necessary to conduct a mobile source HRA in accordance with Air District procedures.
 For a mobile source HRA, local ambient air quality data are used if the project location (vicinity) would have proximate TAC emissions that contribute to risk in a designated impacted area, commonly referred to as an air toxic “hot spot”.
-In general, this would be the case if a project places a sensitive land use – often mixed-use residential infill developments – within a specified distance of a major freeway, a major arterial roadway, and/or railroad tracks.
-In such situations, the ARB Air Quality and Land Use Handbook should be consulted for recommendations on siting distances for sensitive land uses near sources of air contaminants consistent with applicable guidance from the local air district.
+In general, this would be the case if a project places a sensitive land use – often caused by mixed-use residential infill developments – within a specified distance of a major freeway, a major arterial roadway, and/or railroad tracks.
+In such situations, the CARB Air Quality and Land Use Handbook should be consulted for recommendations on siting distances for sensitive land uses near sources of air contaminants consistent with applicable guidance from the local Air District.
 Similar to a stationary source HRA, AERSCREEN would be used initially, and AERMOD would be used if necessary.

 Once the health risk determinations are complete, the results are compared to Lead Agency-defined significance criteria.
-If construction and operation of a project would not expose sensitive receptors to substantial pollutant concentrations (risks), a project would have a less than significant impact on public health.
-If a project would cause cancer or non-cancer risks to residents, workers, and identified sensitive receptors in excess of numeric thresholds, then the project would be required to incorporate mitigation measures (controls) to reduce emissions and resultant risks to below thresholds.
+If construction and operation of a project will not expose sensitive receptors to substantial pollutant concentrations (risks), the project has a less than significant impact on public health.
+If a project will cause cancer or non-cancer risks to residents, workers, and identified sensitive receptors in excess of numeric thresholds, then the project is required to incorporate mitigation measures (controls) to reduce emissions and resultant risks to below thresholds.
 The results are typically compiled in a Technical Report that supports the CEQA document prepared by or under the auspices of the Lead Agency.
-Additional information on significance determinations and technical reports can be found on this website under Significance Criteria and Determination and Air Quality Tech Reports.